Bring ease and enjoyment into the website design process by understanding the basic website design terminology and jargon.

 Supernavigation or secondary navigation menu: The (often colored) bar at the very top of the website.
 It can be used for a specific call to action (i.e. now booking for October!) or have additional menu items that aren’t the main focus for visitors.

-Navigation menu: The main page(s) you want page visitors to navigate to.
-Generally, the main navigation menu should include no more than six items.
+Navigation menu: A menu made up of the main page(s) you want website visitors to navigate to.
+Generally, the main menu has no more than six items.

-Landing page: A web page that does not have a header section and navigation menu.
+Landing page: A web page that does not have a navigation menu or footer menu.
 The idea of a landing page is that the visitor cannot navigate to another page without taking action, i.e. submitting their contact information.

 Contact form: A form that collects the visitors information along with space for a personal message.
 This form is connected to your business/personal email account, NOT an email service provider, and is most often used for client inquiries or personal messages.